bloodthiirst/bloodthirst-core/README.md

 * AdvancedTypeCache : Using Roslyn compiler to see which file contains which type in a thorough way.
 * BAdapter : the glue between systems and the custom Dependency injection library (BProvider)
 * SceneCreator : A tool for generating scenes and referencing them in a clean way.
+* BExcel : spreatsheet processing editor that can be used to extract data from spreadsheets to assets usable in unity , one of the main uses is for localization
 ## Lastly
 That wasn't a full description of all the systems available , if you like what you see feel free to dig through the code or you it.